Racine carrée

+Musical style

+The French weekly magazine Libre Service Actualités characterized Racine Carrée as featuring "tribal rhythms, Congolese guitars and Caribbean vibes", adding that the album "recalls the singer's origins".
+In an October 2011 interview with Les Inrockuptibles, Stromae said that his next album would feature "Afro influences, heavy percussion, and more pronounced Cuban and Congolese rumba sounds".
+In an interview with the American magazine Ebony, Stromae explained that Racine Carrée was intended to reconnect him with the musical influences of his youth.
+He said that the album's African influence was primarily Congolese rumba, which he considered particularly influential across African communities.
+He also told the Congolese media outlet 7sur7 that he wanted to blend his hip-hop and electro background with Congolese rumba, salsa, and trap, acknowledging that these styles might not initially seem compatible.

 Chart performance

 In France, Racine carrée debuted at number one with one of the year's strongest first-week sales: 80,882 units, of which 55,597 were physical copies and 25,285 downloads.
 The opening week numbers were higher than the 75,000 copies his previous album, Cheese, had sold since its release.
 The following week, the album sold 50,901 copies but was replaced at the top of the chart by the second volume of tribute album Génération Goldman, which sold 59,274 units.
 By the end of September and after only six weeks of release, Racine carrée had crossed the 300,000 mark and spent five non-consecutive weeks at number one.
 In the last week of October, the album surpassed Daft Punk's Random Access Memories as the best selling album of 2013; up to that point the former had sold 475,500 copies while the latter had amassed 469,700 units.
 In its eighteenth week on the chart, just before Christmas, Racine carrée remained at number one for a sixteenth non-consecutive week at the top with its biggest weekly sales and the second-best weekly score of 2013, 182,034 units, just behind the 195,013 copies Random Access Memories sold in its first week of availability.
 This allowed it to cross the million mark in just four months; the last album to sell over one million copies was Adele's 21 (2011), which took eleven months.